serverless/serverless/docs/providers/azure/examples/README.md

 ## Get Help

-If you have questions, join the [chat in gitter](https://gitter.im/serverless/serverless) or [post over on the forums](https://forum.serverless.com/)
+If you have questions, join the [Slack community](https://serverless.com/slack) or [post over on the forums](https://forum.serverless.com/)